How Cybercriminals Use Microsoft Office Sway to Steal Your Credentials

 Example of a suspicious email regarding a fax received:

-In response to the swathe of these attacks, Microsoft commented on their filtering to TechRepublic:
+In response to the swathe of phishing attacks, Microsoft commented on their filtering to TechRepublic:

 “Contrary to marketing claims, Microsoft does not automatically trust any domain, including the Office and Sway domains.
 All links are analyzed, assessed and compared to known attack vectors, including local domains.
 Additionally, Microsoft performs a complete assessment of Sway content, including the scanning of links on the pages.”